 You’ve probably heard the saying “a tired dog is a happy dog.”
 I agree.
 But that statement doesn’t quite represent the full picture.

-mentally-stimulated dog is a happy dog.
+A mentally-stimulated dog is a happy dog.

 You go for long walks, you play fetch, and your dog is still full of energy.
 You don’t know what to do.
 You’ve tried to do the right things, but nothing seems to work.
 He has chewed through the door, he’s dug holes in the yard, and you’re at your wit’s end.
 You’ve scoured the Internet looking for advice, and for trainers who might possibly help.